 The 345m2 stone home is entered through a fine detailed cedar doorway leading to several well appointed rooms including a bedroom, the music room, dining room and a bathroom.
 These rooms all feature some of the best examples of cedar joinery in Tasmania – high skirting boards, architraves, panelled doors, 6 paned windows, original built in cupboards and elegant Georgian and Regency fire surrounds.
 All rooms are well proportioned with high ceilings and exceptional light fittings.

-The large Huon pine country kitchen is well fitted with cupboard space, separate pantry, electric oven, wood stove, hot plate, and a Belfast sink.
+The large Huon Pine country kitchen is well fitted with cupboard space, separate pantry, electric oven, wood stove, hot plate, and a Belfast sink.
 Stairs lead up to two charming bedrooms, one with walk-in-robe, a bathroom, dormer windows, all with charming views of the garden and historic post office.

 Beyond the kitchen, the hallway leads past a glassed atrium and into a large conservatory / informal sitting room with French doors, garden vistas, high ceiling, solid fuel heater and large picture windows.

-This wing has a large modern study / office with extensive shelving and a casual living area – once the original kitchen – with exposed stone work, pointed ceiling, original bread baking oven and cast iron oven, rustic doors and Bothwell Bloodstone flooring.
+This wing has a large modern study/office with extensive shelving and a casual living area – once the original kitchen – with exposed stone work, pointed ceiling, original bread baking oven and cast iron oven, rustic doors and Bothwell Bloodstone flooring.

 A door leads into the original stables, now used as the laundry and storage area, with the stairs leading to the loft and the fourth bedroom with shower, basin and walk-in-robe.

 The established 3306m2 garden contains both formal and informal areas, abundant with native and deciduous trees, flower beds, perennials, relaxing lawns, rustic fencing, herb and kitchen gardens, and old fruit varieties.
-The property is well fenced and includes the historic three bay sable, studio, work sheds, garage and an old timber outhouse ( two pot Huon pin loo ) – all beautifully positioned in the garden and around the house.
+The property is well fenced and includes the historic three bay sable, studio, work sheds, garage and an old timber outhouse ( two pot pine loo ) – all beautifully positioned in the garden and around the house.

 The house is centrally positioned in the township of Bothwell, an important township known for its early Georgian architecture, from quaint cottages to grand houses, churches, public buildings and mills.

-Bothwell is home to the oldest gold course in Australia – Ratho, the famous historic Nant Whiskey Distillery, The Castle Hotel – licensed since 1829 and some of the best trout fishing in the world.
+Bothwell is home to the oldest golf course in Australia – Ratho, the famous historic Nant Whiskey Distillery, The Castle Hotel – licensed since 1829 and some of the best trout fishing in the world.
 Nearby are the historic townships of Hamilton, Kempton and Oatlands.
 Hobart and Hobart Airport are within an easy one hour drive.

 Please contact Dominic Romeo on 0438 500 277 or email at